pyocd/pyOCD/README.md

 the following:

 ```
-$ pip install --pre -U git+https://github.com/mbedmicro/pyOCD.git
+$ python3 -mpip install --pre -U git+https://github.com/mbedmicro/pyOCD.git
 ```

 You can also install directly from the source by cloning the git repository and running:

 ```
-$ python setup.py install
+$ python3 setup.py install
 ```

 Note that, depending on your operating system, you may run into permissions issues running these commands.
 You have a few options here:

 1. Under Linux, run with `sudo -H` to install pyOCD and dependencies globally.
-(Installing with sudo should never be required for macOS.)
+On macOS, installing with sudo should never be required, although sometimes permissions can become modified such that installing without using sudo fails.
-2. Specify the `--user` option to install local to your user.
+3. Specify the `--user` option to install local to your user account.
-3. Run the command in a [virtualenv](https://virtualenv.pypa.io/en/latest/) local to a specific project working set.
+4. Run the command in a [virtualenv](https://virtualenv.pypa.io/en/latest/) local to a specific project working set.

 For notes about installing and using on non-x86 systems such as Raspberry Pi, see the